Mast Climbing Work Platforms (MCWPs) are a fast, convenient and cost-effective alternative to scaffolding access in the construction industry.

 The speed in which they can be installed and removed from the site can offer significant labour and time savings to the client.

-Our main depot is set up to service Mast Climber and Hoist projects in Manchester and the surrounding area and we have an office near Picadilly Train Station with a dedicated consultant to support your project.
+Our main depot is set up to service Mast Climber and Hoist projects in Manchester and the surrounding area.

 Brogan Group have a vast range of mast climbers that range from light duty mast climbers capable of reaching a maximum height of 500m through to "The Beast", the largest mast climber in the world up to 10 tonnes and has a freestanding height of up to 30m.

 Brogan Group have recently expanded its powered access solutions for Manchester and the North West.
-Our main depot is able to service Manchester projects with an increase in the logistics fleet, service crews and machine numbers (mast climbers and hoists).
-We have previously worked on Projects such as West Tower in Liverpool but with the recent opening of an office in Manchester city centre we will be providing a good base to provide the same high standards of quality and service in Manchester as we have for over 30 years in the South.
+Our main depot is able to service Manchester projects with an increase in the logistics fleet, service crews and machine numbers (mast climbers and hoists) and we have previously worked on Projects such as West Tower in Liverpool.

 Our Access Solutions for Manchester consist of powered access solutions with Mast Climbers and Hoists.